On a NZ sheep farm, the most important building is the WOOLSHED.

 The woolshed is generally where all aspects of sheep-tendering takes place – it’s not only for shearing!
 There are pens and yards adjacent to the woolshed, and these are to ‘draft’ (sort) the sheep into different categories as there maybe lambs, older sheep, rams, etc. to separate when all the sheep are ‘mustered’ (gathered and brought in) off the farm.

 The wool from ALL of the shearing’s is used.
 It does not go ‘off’ if it is left for the year, so we store it (in a bale) and send it away to auction in early February, with our main shearing .
-Wool is not worth a lot of money these days…shearing is a job which has to be done.
+Unfortunately, wool is pretty much worthless these days, (unless done on a massive scale…many thousands of sheep!)…shearing is a job which has to be done.

 During our main full shearing (in December/January), the woolshed is a VERY busy place…it virtually becomes a production line!
 Shearers are a dying breed these days (as no one wants to do the hot, dirty, and back-breaking work), so when you find a good shearer – go full-out to keep him!!
 Remember Mother’s saying that “The way to a man’s heart is through his stomach”?, well, the same applies to a Shearer, (and why I maintain that the second most important place on a NZ sheep farm is the Homestead kitchen!!!)
 No truly, a Shearer needs fuel to do this type of work…as it’s kind of like running a marathon!

 So, first-up at shearing time, the sheep are pushed into the holding pens inside the woolshed.
-Usually we do this the evening before, (making certain the sheep are not too tightly packed and that the lights are kept on throughout the night).
-Many people think it cruel that the animal is without food or water for 24 hours; -but it is not.
-The sheep are required to ‘empty-out’ (fast), and as they are doubled-over in an uncomfortable position while they are being shorn, it is much kinder and safer to them to have an empty stomach, (much like when a person goes to hospital for an operation!)
+Usually we do this the evening before, (making certain the sheep are not too tightly packed).
+Many people think it’s cruel that the animal is without food or water for 24 hours; -but it is not.
+The sheep are required to ’empty-out’ (fast), and as they are doubled-over in an uncomfortable position while they are being shorn, it is much kinder and safer to them to have an empty stomach, (much like when a person goes into hospital for an operation!)

 And here’s a video of the whole baling process…

 A bale of wool weighs about 180Kg (400lbs).
-We sell it at auction and that is the last we see of the wool.
+We sell it at auction and that is the last we have to do with the wool.